 High-frequency sound waves create images of breast tissue that can be viewed on a screen.

 A very fine, thin needle is inserted into the breast, to retrieve cells and fluid for a thorough examination.

 Core needle biopsy

 A “core” tissue sample is obtained for analysis.
 This larger sample can be made into smaller samples for further analysis.
 Needle biopsies are typically done using local anesthesia.

 After a small dose of a dye is injected into the breast region where the tumor is located, a small incision (usually one-half inch) is made and the sentinel lymph node(s) are removed.
 A pathologist examines them under a microscope.
 Sentinel nodes are typically the first lymph nodes to which breast cancer can potentially spread.

 Using specially designed computer software and 3-D images, highly targeted radiation beams create a treatment pattern to treat breast tumors without harming surrounding healthy tissue.

 Partial breast radiation (HDR)

-A specialized radiation therapy technique that aims to treat breast cancer in shorter time frame than standard external beam radiation—10 treatments (“fractions”) delivered twice a day for 5-7 days.
+A specialized radiation therapy technique that aims to treat breast cancer in a shorter time frame than standard external beam radiation—10 treatments (“fractions”) delivered twice a day for 5-7 days.
 Standard external beam radiation typically requires 30-35 daily treatments.
 A device (such as SAVI,TM Contura,TM or MammositeTM catheter) is placed inside the tumor cavity.
 A High Dose Rate (HDR) radiation source is placed into channels of the catheter to deliver radiation doses to the tumor cavity.

 During this procedure, which typically takes between 15 and 40 minutes, the breast tumor or “lump” is removed along with some of the normal tissue that surrounds it.
 The amount of the breast that is excised depends on the size of the tumor itself.